dcc-cc3002/final-reality-DiegoSanma/README.md

 ### VI.III Enemy´s Turn
 This part is straightforward, as all the controller has to do, is give a random input for the enemy, so they can choose what to do.
-But before that, if the enemy´s whose turn it is has a status effect, it is applied, passing to the next state depending on what happened (for example, if they were paralyzed, they lose their turn and pass to the TurnCalculatingState)
+But before that, if the enemy´s whose turn it is, has a status effect, it is applied, passing to the next state depending on what happened (for example, if they were paralyzed, they lose their turn and pass to the TurnCalculatingState or if they die, the game passes to a CheckEndState)

 ### VI.IV Player´s Turn
 Here, it is a bit more complicated, since a player can do 3 things.